Skip to main content

 To date, they have found that grazing management has had the most significant impact in regenerating the landscape, over the largest area.
 Their grazing management is supported by a good quality total grazing pressure (TGP) fence around the perimeter and between paddocks that they can use to ‘bunch’ animals up in specific locations, to keep them moving and get beneficial animal impact across the landscape.

-Because of their intensive rotational grazing, Andrew and Megan are currently able to run twice as many cattle (around 10,000 DSE) than prior to their management change, and to the regional average ), and combined with the sheep and goats are able to run 10-20,000 DSE.
+Because of their intensive rotational grazing, Andrew and Megan are currently able to run twice as many cattle (around 10,000 dry sheep equivalent (DSE)) than prior to their management change (and compared to the regional average), and combined with the sheep and goats are able to run 10–20,000 DSE.
 They note that this is partly due to extra grass growth from the last few years of good rain, but largely due to their grazing management and the combination of enterprise types working together.
 For example, the family has been using goats as a ‘landscaping tool’ for a long time as they eat the shrub species and help to open up the landscape again.
 This mix of animals in the landscape also provides them with flexibility and allows them to be responsive to changing conditions, and forms an essential part of their strategy.

-If the season permits, the Moselys grow grain in other areas, that are licensed for cultivation.
+If the season permits, the Moselys grow grain in other areas that are licensed for cultivation.
 They then store and sell the grain for extra financial stability and flexibility to adapt to circumstances, which they were able to do in the last drought.
-They have also found that combining mechanical intervention with cropping ‘pushes the landscape forward quicker than just the stock.’
-Andrew explains that it can be a chicken and egg scenario if you haven’t got enough grass in one location to create density in the mob, so they use the mechanical intervention, such as direct drilling oats or the multispecies pasture, and use only a small amount of fertiliser to ‘tickle the system’ to get it moving.
+They have also found that combining mechanical intervention with cropping ‘pushes the landscape forward quicker than just the stock’.
+Andrew explains that it can be a chicken and egg scenario if there isn’t enough grass in one location to create density in the mob, so they use mechanical intervention, such as direct drilling oats or multispecies pasture, and use only a small amount of fertiliser to ‘tickle the system’ to get it moving.
 They are not interested in using large amounts of fertiliser because they find it is ‘not economical, and doesn’t do the soil any good’.
-Now they are focussed on improving soil biology and are trialling using biological stimulants on the seed as they sow it.
+Now they are focused on improving soil biology and are trialling using biological stimulants on the seed as they sow it.

 No-Kill Cropping

 Image 6.
-An area that has been cropped the previous year and rolled with a crimp roller.
-Green growing annuals despite only receiving less than 100 mm of rainfall (Image source Grow Love Project).
+An area that has been cropped the previous year and rolled with a crimp roller shows green growing annuals despite receiving less than 100 mm of rainfall.
+Source: Grow Love Project.

 Image 7.
-An area that has been cropped previously and rolled with a crimp roller (Image source Grow Love Project).
+An area that has been cropped previously and rolled with a crimp roller.
+Source: Grow Love Project.

 Rangelands Living Skin trial practices

-The annual legumes trial included five different hard-seeded legume species (Serradella, Casbah Biserrulla, Bladder Clover, Gland Clover and a legume blend including Cavalier Spineless burr medic 40%, Bartolo Bladder clover 40% and Cobra Balansa clover 20%).
-In May 2023 Legumes were sown into the existing replicated trial area, in small plots 3 x 40m.
+The annual legumes trial included five different hard-seeded legume species (serradella, Casbah biserrulla, bladder clover, gland clover and a legume blend including 40% Cavalier spineless burr medic, 40% Bartolo bladder clover and 20% Cobra Balansa clover).
+In May 2023, legumes were sown into the existing replicated trial area in small 3 x 40 m plots.
 Three replicates of each species were sown in a randomised block design.
-Prior to sowing, cover, biomass, greenness and composition were recorded in 3 x 0.25m2 quadrats within each plot.
-Legume establishment will be measured in each plot 4-8 weeks after the sowing date, depending on rainfall.
-Legume productivity and persistence will be monitored in Spring 2023.
+Prior to sowing, cover, biomass, greenness and composition were recorded in 3 x 0.25 m² quadrats within each plot.
+Legume establishment was measured in each plot 4–8 weeks after the sowing date, depending on rainfall.
+Legume productivity and persistence was monitored in spring 2023.

-Replicated plot trails of biostimulants are being undertaken across the four participating Rangelands Living Skin farms.
-The replicated plot trials provide an opportunity to investigate the soil and plant benefits of various treatments on a small scale in a scientifically rigorous manner.
+Replicated plot trials of biostimulants were undertaken across the four participating Rangelands Living Skin farms.
+The replicated plot trials provided an opportunity to investigate the soil and plant benefits of various treatments on a small scale in a scientifically rigorous manner.

-The treatments to be applied were selected in collaboration with the core producers, and in this case include biological inputs (bioprimers) and natural soil conditioners (biochar).
-Each replicate has been randomised to address any potential bias that may present in the results due to variations in the soil or alike.
+The treatments were selected by the core producers in collaboration with the project partners, and in this case included biological inputs (bioprimers) and natural soil conditioners (biochar).

 The treatments at Etiwanda included:

-- Control – no application of treatments or sowing of new species.
-This is the reference site to which the other treatments are compared with.
+• Control: no application of treatments or sowing of new species.
+This is the reference site to which the other treatments are compared.

 At each site, three replicates of each treatment were established in mid-August 2022 in a randomised, blocked design (Image 10).